stanfordnlp/phrasal/README.md

 ### Stanford NLP cluster

-1. Ensure that JAVANLP_HOME is set.
+We used to commit some third-party dependencies to the repository, and for others we had a bash script that would try to wget the rest.
+The script would fail when URLs for archived versions of libraries would change (this was especially true for jetty).
+Now we use Gradle/Maven to fetch the dependencies.
+Once you've fetched them, you can then compile with ant as before.

+1. Download and unpack [Gradle](http://gradle.org) into your home directory.

+2. export PATH="$PATH":/u/username/NLP-HOME/gradle/bin

+3. export CORENLP_HOME=/u/username/NLP-HOME/javanlp/projects/core

-2. Download external dependencies: `gradle copyDeps`
+4. Download external dependencies: `gradle copyDeps`

-3. `ant all`
+5. `ant all`

+6. export CLASSPATH=$CLASSPATH:/u/username/NLP-HOME/phrasal/classes:/u/username/NLP-HOME/phrasal/classes

 ## Contributors